 Founded in 2018, we are a fully volunteer organization with nonprofit status in France and the United States.

-... and Getting started in doing that lesson
+... and Getting started in THAT TEACHING

 One way to begin to explore with youth the role of journalism in a democracy is to look at when it's blocked.
 Global Youth & News Media Prize educator laureate Janis Schachter explains in just over two minutes how to help students discover some of the journalists who risk all to get at truth that the powerful would rather the rest of us didn't know.